ngankt2/filament-db-config-security/README.md

 - The command does not overwrite existing files: if the class or the view already exist it will warn and leave the files intact.
 - Names are normalized: the class uses the singular form of the provided name, the view is slugified (spaces and special characters are converted).

-Note: the generated class extends `Inerba\DbConfig\AbstractPageSettings` and the view is placed under `resources/views/filament/config-pages/`.
+Note: the generated class extends `Ngankt2\DbConfig\AbstractPageSettings` and the view is placed under `resources/views/filament/config-pages/`.

 Page lifecycle and saving: